Survey of Low-Resource Machine Translation: Use of monolingual data

 The first approach, proposed by \citet{GulcehreFXCBLBS15}, was to modify the scoring function of the MT model by either interpolating the probabilities from a language model with the translation probabilities (they call this \textit{shallow fusion}) or integrating the hidden states from the language model within the decoder (they call this \textit{deep fusion}).
 Importantly, they see improved scores for a range of scenarios, including a (simulated) low-resource language direction (Turkish$\rightarrow$English), with best results achieved using deep fusion.
 Building on this, \citet{stahlberg-etal-2018-simple} proposed \textit{simple fusion} as an alternative method for including a pre-trained LM.
 In this case, the NMT model is trained from scratch with the fixed LM, offering it a chance to learn to be complementary to the LM.
 The result is improved translation performance as well as training efficiency, with experiments again on low-resource Turkish--English, as well as on larger data sets for Xhosa$\rightarrow$English and Estonian$\rightarrow$English.

 The addition of a language model to the scoring function as in the works described above has the disadvantage of increasing the time necessary for decoding (as well as training).
-An alternative approach was proposed by \citet{baziotis2020language}, who aim to overcome this by using the language model as a regulariser during training -- pushing the NMT probabilities to be more probable under the language model prior.
+An alternative approach was proposed by \citet{baziotis2020language}, who aim to overcome this by using the language model as a regulariser during training, pushing the source-conditional NMT probabilities to be closer to the unconditional LM prior.
 They see considerable gains in very low-resource settings (albeit simulated), using small data sets for Turkish--English and German--English.